rtaiello/rlwe_sa/README.md

 ## Usage

-Here’s an example of how to run the tests for the Secure Aggregation Library:
+You can find an example usage of the library in this [Jupyter Notebook](https://github.com/rtaiello/rlwe_sa/blob/main/test_nb/test.ipynb).

 ---